miklevin/MikeLev.in/_posts/2023-05-06-more-deliberate-with-category-mapping.md

 headline: Exploring YAML Dicts to Optimize Category Mapping
 description: I'm optimizing my blog post categorization system by grouping common keywords into parent categories.
 I'm learning about YAML dictionaries and sub-dictionaries to create a nested structure for my categories.
 I'm also making sure to keep the list of categories as short as possible by using the lemmatized version of words.
 Finally, I'm working on a custom object shape to keep the categorization system running smoothly.
 keywords: "category mapping, OpenAI, keyword extraction, YAML, mappings, dictionaries, sub-dictionaries, nested mappings, lemmatized version, top categories, `_config.yml`, `_data`, categories.yml, cdict, iPython, Jupyter, VSCode, pickle"
-categories: microsoft, jupyter, yaml, ai
+categories: microsoft, ai, jupyter, yaml
 permalink: /blog/more-deliberate-with-category-mapping/
 layout: post
 ---